 There are also more troubling symptoms of alcoholism or impending addiction.
 You will greatly benefit from alcoholism treatment if you:

 - Have endangered or harmed others when drinking (e.g. drunk driving or domestic abuse)

-- Have greatly impacted your life with your drinking habits in any way
+- Have greatly and negatively impacted your life with your drinking habits in any way

 - Have incurred liver problems or other health concerns due to alcohol consumption

 - Experience consequences such as missing work, school, or family events

 - Engage in risky physical, sexual, financial, professional, or other behaviors

 - Experience depression or thoughts of suicide or hopelessness while drinking